CP-TSAI/NTUST-Computer-Vision/Camera Position Relative to World Coordination/README.md

 ## Determine Camera Position Relative to World Coordinate

-- Determine the camera position from ONE given image and a known structure.
-You may need to calculate the intrinsic and extrinsic parameters of the camera.
+- In this project, we are going to calculate the camera position from ONE given image and a known structure.

+- During the process, we need to calculate the Intrinsic and Extrinsic matrix of the camera by ourselves.

 <img src="https://github.com/CP-TSAI/Computer-Vision/raw/master/cv_pic/CalibrationIMG.bmp" width="40%" height="40%">

 - In this image, there is one cube with 50 cm in length, width and height.
 The world coordinate is on a corner and its x, y and z axes are on the edges as shown in the figure.